Mint3y/mtrx2700-a2/README.md

 ## Instructions for Users

-[1] How to access and load projects
+[1] Guide to access and load projects
 <br> </br>
 1. Ensure the latest "ST-Link drivers" is installed on your chosen device (if needed follow this link to install driver: https://os.mbed.com/teams/ST/wiki/ST-Link-Driver)